 Progression and Assessment

-Regular observations and assessments are recorded using an on-line journal called Tapestry.
-This information then contributes to a summative assessment at the end of EYFS using the Early Years Outcomes for Number and Numerical Patterns.
+EYFS staff make regular observations and assessments of learning.
+This information is used to track progress through the year and contributes to a summative assessment at the end of EYFS using the Early Years Outcomes for Number and Numerical Patterns.

 Key Stage 1 and 2

 Ongoing assessments take place in each lesson and this informs the planning for the next lesson.
 There is an emphasis on breaking down the learning into small, achievable steps.
 End of unit assessments are completed by each child.
 In the summer term of Year 2, children complete a national Statutory Assessment Test in Mathematics (KS1).